 Skip to main content

-The CCSL is the university's highest non-academic advisory committee regarding issues of student life on campus.
-CCSL voting members include students, faculty, student service administrators and staff.
+The CCSL is the university's highest non-academic advisory committee concerning campus student life.
+Its voting members include students, faculty, and student service administrators and staff.

 New requirement for special projects

-Applicants will receive results within six weeks of the deadline by email from the Dean of Students Office (please be sure to check your junk mail).
+Applicants will receive results within 6 weeks of the deadline by email from the Dean of Students Office email ccsl@concordia.ca (please be sure to check your junk mail).

-• The applicant must be a currently registered student or a currently registered student association or group.
+• The applicant Must be a currently registered student or student association/group.

 • All applications must be submitted online via the CCSL Application Form by the deadline.
 Late and incomplete applications will not be accepted.